-CrateDB’s distributed SQL query engine features columnar field caches, and an advanced query planner that give CrateDB the unique ability to perform aggregations, sub-selects, and ad-hoc queries at in-memory speed.
-CrateDB integrates native, full text search features, which enable you to query structured or unstructured data with SQL.
-No more having to use separate SQL and Search databases to manage tabular and non-tabular data.
+CrateDB’s distributed SQL query engine features columnar field caches, and a more modern query planner.
+These give CrateDB the unique ability to perform aggregations, JOINs, sub-selects, and ad-hoc queries at in-memory speed.
+CrateDB also integrates native, full-text search features, which enable you to store and query structured or unstructured data together.
+Therefore, you no longer have to use separate SQL and Search databases to manage tabular and non-tabular data.

-Automatic replication of data across your cluster and rolling software updates help ensure hardware failures and scheduled maintenance do not interrupt database availability.
-CrateDB clusters are self healing; when nodes join or rejoin the cluster, CrateDB automatically populates them with data and balances the cluster.
+Even if things go wrong in your data center, CrateDB keeps running.
+Automatic replication of data across your cluster and rolling software updates help ensure hardware failures and scheduled maintenance do not interrupt access to data.
+In addition, CrateDB clusters are self healing, so when nodes are added to the cluster, CrateDB automatically loads them with data.

-Most analytic workloads get ingested in batch loads, often with transactional locks and other overhead.
-CrateDB allows lock-free ingestion with massive write performance (e.g. 40.000+ inserts per second per node on commodity hardware).
-CrateDB can deliver millisecond-speed query performance, even when writes are in action.
+Analytic data is often loaded in batches, with transactional locks and other overhead.
+By contrast, CrateDB eliminates locking overhead to enable massive write performance (e.g. 40.000+ inserts per second per node on commodity hardware).
+Furthermore, CrateDB can deliver millisecond-speed query performance, even when writes are in action.

-CrateDB´s columnar store supports both relational data, as well as nested JSON-documents All nested JSON attributes can be included in any SQL command.
-In addition, CrateDB provides BLOB storage so you can persistently store and retrieve BLOBs – typically pictures, videos or large unstructured files – providing a fully distributed cluster solution for BLOB storage.
+CrateDB supports both relational data, as well as nested JSON-documents All nested JSON attributes can be included in any SQL command.
+In addition, CrateDB provides BLOB storage so you can store and retrieve BLOBs like pictures, videos, or large unstructured files – providing a fully distributed cluster solution for BLOB storage.

-CrateDB allows the automatic partitioning of any table.
-Partitions are virtual tables that can be queried, moved or deleted like any other table.
-Partitioning data by time period enables very fast time series query performance.
+Time series data is important for identifying trends and anomalies.
+CrateDB makes time series analysis fast and easy with automatic table partitions, which are like virtual tables that can be queried, moved or deleted.
+Partitioning data by time intervals delivers very fast time series query performance.

-Store and query geographical information of any kind using the geo_point and geo_shape types.
-For fast results, use geographic indices with given precision and resolution, or run exact queries with scalar functions like intersects, within, and distance.
+Location is important for many machine data analyses.
+For this reason, CrateDB can store and query geographical information using the geo_point and geo_shape types.
+You can control geographic index precision and resolution for faster query results, and also run exact queries with scalar functions like intersects, within, and distance.

-Contrary to many other scale-out solutions CrateDB´s schemas are totally flexible.
-You can add columns anytime without any penalty or re-indexing requirements.
-This is great for agile development and fast deployments.
+Unlike many other SQL databases, CrateDB schemas are totally flexible.
+You can add columns anytime without slowing performance or downtime.
+This is great for agile development and fast deployment.